Redirecting to cart, please wait...

 * This is a state committee with corresponding chapter committees.

-The CalCPA Committee on Taxation held its annual liaison meeting with the FTB in October 2018 and discussed various topics related to tax administration.
-In addition to its presentations and updates, the FTB provided written responses to questions submitted by the committee.
-Review and download the full Q&A online.
+The CalCPA Committee on Taxation held its annual liaison meeting with the FTB in October 2019 and discussed various topics related to tax administration.
+Download meeting materials:

 To address longstanding questions regarding treatment of deductions for qualified business income (Section 199A) the IRS recently released regulations, guidance, and FAQ’s.
 Section 199A, which was born through the Tax Cuts and Jobs Act, the IRS recently released guidance on how to navigate these new provisions.
 Under Section 199A, owners of sole proprietorships, S corporations or partnerships are able to deduct up to 20% of qualified income earned by the business.
 While the section is seen as a potential benefit to pass-through entities, questions surrounding definitions and the overall process on how this section would work proved to be an obstacle for CPAs who were trying to advise their clients on how best to move forward under these new regulations.